EnriseZwolle/image-optimizer-for-laravel/README.md

 This package comes with two components out of the box.

-Both components accept the following 3 parameters
+Both components accept the following 4 parameters

 - src: The path to the image.
 This can be a relative or an absolute path.
+- Quality: Optional - Default quality of 80
-- width: Optional - the minimum width of the image.
+- width: Optional - The minimum width of the image.
 It will pick the closest dimension set in the config
-- webp: Optional - determines if the image should be converted to the webp format
+- webp: Optional - Determines if the image should be converted to the webp format

 #### Image